-'Tis the season to talk financial aid and the experts from our College Planning Center have been talking about financial aid with students and families, one-on-one, as well as in group presentations at local high schools almost daily since September and are still going strong.
+'Tis the season to talk financial aid, and the experts from our College Planning Center have been talking about financial aid with students and families, one-on-one, as well as in group presentations at local high schools almost daily since September and are still going strong.

 Terms & Acronyms

-- CSS Profile- College Scholarship Service Profile is administered by the College Board is required by about 400 colleges and universities to determine aid eligibility for non-government financial aid.
+- CSS Profile- College Scholarship Service Profile is administered by the College Board and is required by about 400 colleges and universities to determine aid eligibility for non-government financial aid.
 The initial fee is $25.
 Fee waivers are available for eligible students.
 (Additional schools cost $16 each).